headpoint/misc/README.md

 # Description of files

 **plot_contour** - given a normal mixture model and data, this function fits contours of the components.
+It uses functions from the `ggplot2` package and the `GGally` package.

 Fit a mixture model using EMMIX R package
 ```